 With the new Samsung Connect app built into the S8, your phone can be the control center for many of your smart home devices.
 All you have to do is pull down from the top of the screen to see a list of all your connected devices.
 Since Samsung Connect includes support for third-party gadgets, it's not limited only to Samsung products.
 However, you will need the Samsung Connect Home, a combination Wi-Fi routher and SmartThings hub, to control third-party devices.
-The $169 Samsung Connect Home hub is now available for pre-order from Best Buy.
+The $169 Samsung Connect Home hub is now available from Best Buy.

 Although the back 12-megapixel camera on the Galaxy S8 hasn't changed much from the S7 (though software improvements are apparently leading to some sharper-looking images), Samsung boosted the phone's front camera from 5-megapixels to 8-MP on the S8.
 Smart autofocus features will help your selfies look even sharper than before.

 While it almost goes without saying that launching a new flagship phone without the latest version of Android would be a big mistake, we were glad to see Nougat running smoothly on the Galaxy S8 back in the spring.
 The biggest feature in 7.0 is of course the Google Assistant, which works seamlessly alongside Bixby to let you search for almost anything just by using your voice.
 It's also worth noting that you don't have to press a separate button to see all of your apps; just swipe down on the home screen.
 Fortunately, S8 users won't have to wait very long for the next version of Android; at the time of writing, the S8's update to 8.0 Oreo is currently undergoing its fifth beta.